The Word “Leader”

 How many times have you heard someone say, “we need to have better leaders” or “we need to demand better from our leaders?”

-In present day use, this term is meant to refer to people who hold political offices – governors, presidents, congressmen, senators, mayors, their campaign managers, the people who go on donut and coffee runs for the campaign managers, on and on and on.
+In present day use, this term is meant to refer to people who hold political offices—governors, presidents, congressmen, senators, mayors, their campaign managers, the people who go on donut and coffee runs for the campaign managers…

-The terminology began as the designation for someone with an important role in a particular political party.
+The terminology seems to have originated as the designation for someone with an important role in a particular political party.
 A key spokesperson for the Republican Party would be referred to as one of their party leaders.
 However, at least since the turn of the 19th century, the term took on a vastly expanded meaning in the West and began to be applied to all politicians in general.

 Political “Leaders”